aljanue/Procedural-City-Blender-Addon/README.md

 2. Modify the values on the buildings such as height or size.
 3. Modify the values of the vehicles such as speed, number of turns...
 4. Select an interpolation method for vehicle movement.
 If you select Catmull-Rom, you will need to set a value for "tau".
+5. When you press the button to generate the city, select the object "car.obj" or another.

-5. You can add materials named buildings and vehicles to your scene.
+**NOTE:** You can add materials named buildings and vehicles to your scene.
 The addon will be responsible for assigning them randomly to the objects.

 In the vehicle object interface, you can enable or disable roll for each vehicle, as well as use reparameterization along the animation curve.